flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

     ```

     !!! danger "Building the Project with No Internet Connection"
-        This project utilizes the `external-markdown` plugin which pulls MarkDown files from other repositories during the build for both production and development.
-This helps reference other
-        important documentation externally without having to copy and paste it into this project.
+        This project utilizes the `external-markdown` plugin, which pulls MarkDown files from other repositories during the build for both production and development.
+This helps reference other important documentation externally without having to copy and paste it into this project.

-        When working on a feature branch without an internet connection your development server may exit and fail to build resulting in:
+        When working on a feature branch without an internet connection, your development server may exit and fail to build, resulting in:

         ```
         Error! https://[hyperlink here] returned connection error